Safety Verification and Robustness Analysis of Neural Networks via Quadratic Constraints and Semidefinite Programming: Problem Abstraction via Quadratic Constraints

 \subsection{Other Activation Functions}

-Deriving non-conservative QCs for the other functions (other than $\relu$) is more complicated as they are not on the boundary of any sector.
+Deriving non-conservative QCs for other activation functions (other than $\relu$) is more complicated as they are not on the boundary of any sector.
 However, by bounding these functions at multiple points by sector bounds of the form \eqref{eq: sector bound}, we can obtain a substantially better over-approximation.
 In Figure \ref{fig:tanh approx}, we illustrate this idea for the $\tanh$ function.

 A secondary approach is to use the element-wise bounds on the inputs to the activation functions to use a tighter sector bound condition in \eqref{eq: sector bound}.
-For instance, suppose $x \in \mathbb{R}$ satisfies the bounds $\underline{x} \leq x \leq \bar{x}$.
-Then the $\tanh$ function satisfies the sector condition in \eqref{eq: sector bound}, where $\alpha$ and $\beta$ are given by
+For instance, suppose $x \in [\underline{x},\bar{x}] \subseteq \mathbb{R}$.
+Then the function $\varphi(x)=\tanh(x)$ satisfies the sector condition in \eqref{eq: sector bound}, where $\alpha$ and $\beta$ are given by